the-turing-way/the-turing-way/book/website/reproducible-research/testing/testing-types.md

 Once the tests are written, the code is developed so that it passes all the associated tests.
 Testing the code from the outset ensures that your code is always in a releasable state (as long as it passes the tests!).
 Test driven development forces you to break up your code into small discrete units, to make them easier to test; the code must be modular.
 The benefits of this were discussed in the section on [unit testing](#Unit_tests).

 An alternative development approach is behaviour driven development.
-Simply put test driven development tests "has the thing been done correctly?", behaviour driven development tests "has the correct thing been done?".
+Simply put, under the test driven development paradigm, we check "has the thing been done correctly?", whereas under behaviour driven development we test "has the correct thing been done?".
 It is more often used in commercial software development to focus development on making the software as simple and effective as possible for users.
 User experience is very rarely at the heart of code written for the purposes of research, but there are cases where such software is written with a large user-base in mind.
 In such cases behaviour-driven development is a path worth considering.